rakslice/twitch-notifier-go/README.md

 ## Usage

-Run the built twitchnotifier.exe file with command line options.

-You'll need to pass `-auth-oauth` with a token you can get from [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/), as the wx wrapper I'm using doesn't support the wxHTML stuff that the python version uses to do the the Twitch OAuth login.
+Run the app, do a web login to Twitch when prompted.
+You can then close the main window if you like and leave the app running to get notifications.
+To bring the main window up again, double-click the system tray icon (Windows) or use the Show GUI menu item (Mac.

-Also the slow channel stream checking used by the username-only mode in the python client isn't ported yet so there's no way around passing the OAuth token at the moment.
+Unlike the python version, which has a username-only mode that looks at a user's public follows and doesn't require a login, twitch-notifier-go doesn't yet have a way around logging in or passing the OAuth token on the command line at the moment.

 ## Future Plans